 on the nature of the harvest methods and proximity to the Pacific gilia site.
 In most cases, Pacific gilia sites are easily avoided as the habitat type occurs in areas that are usually not incorporated into a harvesting plan.
 Potential impacts from road construction are avoided when feasible by altering road placement or use.
 Pacific gilia sites on HRC land seem to persist in their preharvest numbers after operations have ceased, although this information is anecdotal from a few locations and re-counts have not been conducted on most of the known sites.

-We found one new occurrence of Gilia capitata ssp. pacifica during the 2015 survey season (Table 6).
-We did not re-visit any known occurrences of Pacific gilia this year.
+We did not locate any new occurrences of Gilia capitata ssp. pacifica during the 2016 survey season.
 There are currently 21 known populations of Pacific gilia on HRC property with approximately 14,490 individual plants.